it-projects-llc/addons-dev/ir_attachment_s3/doc/index.rst

 Depending on what you have in the ``s3.condition`` setting some or all attachments will be uploaded on your s3.
 For example upload by editing product template from ``Sales >> Product`` menu some image for your product.
 By doing this you have uploaded image on your s3 storage.
 In this case you should also install ``ir_attachment_url`` module to be able to see products' images in odoo backend.
+By default odoo doesn't use urls in its backend.